DVA Initial Liability, without the stress

 Requirements for initial liability to be accepted

 Unfortunately, the fact that your condition may have been solely caused by your ADF service is not enough for the DVA to accept it.
-This is where many veterans come undone and are often left feeling frustrated or defeated.
+This is where many veterans come undone.

-The DVA operates under strict legislative requirements, and unless certain criteria are met, your initial liability claim will not be approved.
-To have your condition accepted as service-related, you must meet all three of the following requirements.
+The DVA operates under strict legislative requirements.
+To have your condition accepted as service-related, you must successfully clear all three of the following hurdles.
+Missing just one means your claim will likely be rejected.

 The Statements of Principles (SoPs) are legally binding documents issued by the Repatriation Medical Authority (RMA).